yuhinas/bb_tracking/README.md

 A sample `.mp4` video is also provided for demonstration purposes.
 Place it in the `video/n7141/` directory.
 You may choose to skip this video if you plan to use your own data, but make sure to follow the required folder structure: each experiment should be placed in a separate `nXXXX` folder under `video/`.

+Note: Some folders (e.g., `tracking/data/`, `video/n7141`) are included with `.gitkeep` files to ensure structure.
+Please place your actual data in these directories.

 ## Features
 The tracking pipeline consists of three stages: preprocess, tracking, and postprocess.